fah0-dev/fah-pausemenu/README.md

 # fah-pausemenu
+PauseMenu — My First FiveM Script 🎉
+This is my first FiveM script!
-PauseMenu is a script for customizing and displaying the pause menu in FiveM with interactive options like settings and exit, using NUI.
+It adds a simple and clean custom pause menu using NUI (HTML, CSS, JS) with buttons like Settings and Exit.

+🌟 Features
+Custom pause menu UI

+Interactive buttons (e.g. settings, exit)

+Smooth animations with jQuery

+Easy to customize design

+Built with HTML, CSS, JS, and Lua